5,000 signatures reached

 To: Chris Hipkins, Minister of Education

-Enable full time nature based early childhood education in NZ
+Enable full time nature based early childhood education in NZ - Petition has been presented

 We are asking the government to change the current ‘Education (Early Childhood Services) Regulations’ to enable early childcare education providers to set up and run full time nature based early childhood education (ECE) centres.